Mesitis/community/README.md

 Canopy currently offers a turnkey service where we collect and upload your data from multiple sources and ensure data consistency.
 We also provide a browser based front end, an Excel Front End, Open APIs, PDF and Ppt Report Generators, Emailing programs etc. etc.

 However we are very open to people who want to build other (or competing) apps / products on our platform.
 This page is meant for people who are looking to develop applications on our platform and contains sample code and descriptions of APIs.

+There are already a few apps in the AppStore (Excel Front End and an Analytics App)

 Please email us for further information (including if you want a demo login)